yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money-with-ponzifarm.md

 * **Leverage social media!** Every new deposit buys some time for _your_ deposits to mature, and [referral fees](/blog/referrals) will help defer any losses.

 * **Remember your ejection button!** You can pay a penalty to "[eject](/blog/deposits#ejection)" a deposit prior to maturity.
 You'll take a loss, but it beats losing your whole deposit!
-A

 * **Spread your risk!** Every **ponziFarm** game will eventually crash, but there's a lot of room to maneuver in the middle.
 Instead of one large deposit, make several smaller ones, with a range of lockup periods.
 This will _significantly_ reduce the pain of an early ejection!